UNC-A/spec/websocket/readme.md

 ### Actions
 this document covers all client -> server entries

-While both may look similar as many actions are symmetrical they are different*
+While both documents may look similar as many actions are symmetrical, they are not the same.